pschraut/UnityHeapExplorer/README.md

 This lead me to write my own memory profiler, where I have the opportunity to make all the things I didn't like about Unity's Memory Profiler better™.

-Fast-forward about a year, Unity Technologies announced they're working on a Memory Profiler too.
+Fast-forward about a year, Unity Technologies announced they're working on a [new Memory Profiler](https://forum.unity.com/threads/new-memory-profiler-preview-package-available-for-unity-2018-3-and-newer-versions.597271/) too.
 This crushed my plans with what I had in mind for Heap Explorer.
-It was no longer a legit option for me to put a lot of time in the tool, as Unity Technologies tool is at least as good as what I'm able to come up with.
+It was no longer a legit option for me to put a lot of time in the tool, because Unity Technologies tool is going to be at least as good as what I'm able to come up with.

-After a lot of back-and-forth what to do with Heap Explorer, I came to the conclusion that the best option is to provide the source code and (mentally) move on.
+After a lot of back-and-forth what to do with Heap Explorer, I came to the conclusion the best option is to provide the source code and (mentally) move on.
 You can read more about this [here](https://forum.unity.com/threads/wip-heap-explorer-memory-profiler-debugger-and-analyzer-for-unity.527949/page-3#post-4250698).

 I've provided occasional updates since then, because several people still prefer Heap Explorer over Unity's Memory Profiler, due to its easier to understand UI/UX.